In this article:

 - Double-rinse underwear and any other clothing that comes into contact with the vulva.

-- Do not use fabric softener on undergarments.
+- Do not use a fabric softener on undergarments.

 - Use soft, white, unscented toilet paper.

-- Avoid getting shampoo on the vulvar area.
+- Avoid getting shampoo on the vulval area.

 - Do not use bubble bath or any perfumed creams or soaps.

 - Wash the vulva with cool to lukewarm water only.